coranos/coranos.github.io/bananos/volcano/how-to-play-drawing-2021-MAR.md

 The Volcano Drawing Game is part of banano's new volcano game, where you are rewarded for drawing well!

+The rest of the Volcano Game is not done yet.
+You art will be a part!

+We will eventually make NFTs (Non Fungible Tokens) out of the best art, and introduce them as part of the game.
+(This part is still under construction).

 ### register your wallet, or use the one provided.

 The first thing you need to do is make sure you know which account will get rewarded.